Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech News / Be sure to photograph your Christmas gifts for insurance purposes
+You are here: Home / Tech News / Why it’s important to photograph your Christmas gifts for insurance purposes

 Why pull out your camera or smart phone and photograph them, of course!